panaverse/learn-typescript/step00c_type_error/readme.md

 		Found 1 error in app.ts:2

-Note that .js file has been generated but it is not valid.
+Note that a .js file has been generated but it is not valid.